diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 #### SequenceFiles
 The standard rule of thumb is to try adding the word Writable to the end of your class name and see if it is a known subclass of org.apache.hadoop.io.Writable(such as IntWritable or VIntWritable).
-If you can’t find a Writable for the data you are trying to write out (for example, a custom case class), you can go ahead and implement your own Writable class by overriding readFields and write from org.apache.hadoop.io.Writable.
+If you can’t find a Writable for the data you are trying to write out (for example, a custom case class), you can go ahead and implement your own Writable class by overriding `readFields` and `write` from org.apache.hadoop.io.Writable.

-Hadoop’s RecordReader reuses the same object for each record, `so directly calling cache on an RDD you read in like this can fail`; instead, add a simple map() operation and cache its result.
-Furthermore, many `Hadoop Writable classes do not implement java.io.Serializable`, so for them to work in RDDs we need to convert them with a map() anyway.
+Hadoop’s RecordReader reuses the same object for each record, `so directly calling cache on an RDD you read in like this can fail`; instead, `add a simple map() operation and cache its result`.
+Furthermore, many `Hadoop Writable classes do not implement java.io.Serializable`, so for them to work in RDDs we need `to convert them with a map() anyway`.

-Note that you will need to use Java and Scala to define custom Writable types, however.
-The Python Spark API knows only how to convert the basic Writables available in Hadoop to Python, and makes a best effort for other classes based on their available getter methods.
+`Note that you will need to use Java and Scala to define custom Writable types`, however. `The Python Spark API knows only how to convert the basic Writables available in Hadoop to Python`, and makes a best effort for other classes based on their available getter methods.

 Spark has a specialized API for reading in SequenceFiles.
 On the SparkContext we can `call sequenceFile(path, keyClass, valueClass, minPartitions)`.